GREAT BASS ALBUMS

 https://www.youtube.com/watch?v=f72uuh8Fw00

-Possibly the most interesting thing about Doug was that this guy could sustain sixteenth notes through an entire song, like the track "Mating Drive" on this album.
+But maybe the most interesting thing about Doug was that he could maintain a steady stream of sixteenth notes throughout an entire song, as on the track "Mating Drive" on Lenny White's Venusian Summer.
 Mind you, this isn't a slow song or anything - it's an up-tempo, driving number.
-I really don't know how he pulled it off.
-I'm pretty sure he used his fingers, but even if you used a pick for that sorta thing, that's still insane.
-Again, the stamina required for that sorta thing...
-I dunno.
-I wish I could've seen footage of him playing it.
+I really don't know how he did it.
+Doug was also known for his thumb-picking technique, so I figure either he used his thumb somehow or his fingers... but even if you used a pick for that sorta thing, that's still insane.
 I saw a comment on some website describe his playing as like a gatling gun, and yeah, that's a pretty apt description.
+Never heard anyone play bass quite like him.

 Life & Times (Billy Cobham)